mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ### Evaluation Criteria

-ADK provides several built-in criterion for evaluating agent performance, ranging from tool trajectory matching to LLM-based response quality assessment.
+ADK provides several built-in criteria for evaluating agent performance, ranging from tool trajectory matching to LLM-based response quality assessment.
 For a detailed list of available criteria and guidance on when to use them, please see [Evaluation Criteria](./criteria.md).